NBN typical evening speed explained: what is it and why does it matter?

 Whether you're looking for the best NBN plans or a 5G home internet plan you'll be presented with a typical evening speed figure for each speed tier on offer.

-The typical evening speed figure is separate to the one reflected by the NBN speed tier you’re looking at — such as NBN 100, with a theoretical maximum download speed of 100Mbps — and is there to give you a clearer indication of how fast you can expect your connection to be during peak periods.
+The typical evening speed figure is separate from the one reflected by the NBN speed tier you’re looking at — such as NBN 100, with a theoretical maximum download speed of 100Mbps — and is there to give you a clearer indication of how fast you can expect your connection to be during peak periods.

 What does typical evening speed mean?